Medical Student Training Overview

 The surgical education of medical students at UT Southwestern is guided by three overriding goals:

 - To develop a fundamental knowledge base for the diagnosis, work-up, and treatment of surgical diseases and the diseases of its specialties

 - To give students an intense clinical experience emphasizing patient assessment, pre- and post-operative care, and surgical decision making

 - To acquire hands-on experience in the basic procedures associated with patient care

 At UT Southwestern Medical School, all third-year students are required to complete a two-month clerkship in surgery.
-This consists of two one-month rotations of either general, vascular, or trauma surgery at Parkland Memorial Hospital, general or vascular surgery at the Dallas Veterans Affairs Medical Center, or general surgery at St. Paul University Hospital or Baylor University Medical Center of Dallas.
+This consists of two one-month rotations of either general, vascular, or trauma surgery at Parkland Memorial Hospital, general or vascular surgery at the Dallas Veterans Affairs Medical Center, or general surgery at William P. Clements Jr. University Hospital or Baylor University Medical Center of Dallas.
 All students spend at least one month on a general surgery service and at least one month at Parkland.
 Each service offers a busy outpatient experience both in the clinic and emergency department settings.

 Each week students attend two one-hour lectures and two one-hour small group tutorial sessions led by a faculty member in which student interaction is emphasized.
 In addition, students attend the weekly departmental chief's conference and grand rounds, as well as the service-based morbidity/mortality conferences, and teaching conferences.
 Attending rounds are made twice a week with emphasis on teaching.

 The student is an integral part of the team and is expected to perform histories and physical examinations, assist in the work-up and care of the patient in the emergency department, intensive care unit (ICU), ward settings, and scrub and assist in the operating room.